Andrew Lloyd Webber's new adaption of Cinderella will now open in May 2021, it's been announced.

 "So the show will absolutely go on, just a little later than I'd hoped."

-A new official opening night has been set for April 7.
+A new official opening night has been set for May 19 with tickets on sale online here.

 Those who previously purchased tickets will be contacted with options.